nus-cs2103-AY2122S2/tp/docs/team/dannytayjy.md

   * What it does :
     * The feature assigns the specified task to an employee.
   * Modifications made to original implementation : ([#170](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/170), [#247](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/247))
-    * The implementation has been tweaked to ensure that the GUI reflects that the task is assigned to the employee and the number of assigned tasks of the employee is increased by 1 and updated synchronously.
+    * The implementation has been tweaked to ensure that the GUI is updated synchronously to show that the task is assigned to the employee in the displayed employee list.
+    * The number of assigned tasks of the employee is increased by 1 and the employee's full name is reflected under the assignees of the task.

 * **Untag Task to an Employee** : `untagTask`
   * Modified the feature implemented by team member [Alfred Koh](https://github.com/AY2122S2-CS2103-F11-1/tp/blob/master/docs/team/alfredkohhh.md)
   * What it does :
     * The feature deallocates the specified task from an employee.
   * Modifications made to original implementation : ([#170](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/170), [#247](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/247))
-    * The implementation has been tweaked to ensure that the GUI reflects that the task is deallocated from the employee and the number of assigned tasks of the employee is decreased by 1 and updated synchronously.
+    * The implementation has been tweaked to ensure that the GUI is updated synchronously to show that the task is deallocated from the employee in the displayed employee list.
+    * The number of assigned tasks of the employee is decreased by 1 and the employee's full name is removed from the assignees of the task.

 * **Tag a Priority to a Task** : `tagPriority`
   * Modified feature implemented by team member [Alfred Koh](https://github.com/AY2122S2-CS2103-F11-1/tp/blob/master/docs/team/alfredkohhh.md)
   * What it does :
     * The feature assigns the specified task with a `priority` of either `HIGH`, `MEDIUM`, `LOW` or `NONE`.
   * Modifications made to original implementation : ([#170](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/170))
-    * The implementation has been tweaked to ensure that the GUI reflects that the task is assigned to the specified `priority` and updated synchronously.
+    * The implementation has been tweaked to ensure that the GUI is updated synchronously to show that the task is assigned with the specified `priority`.

 --------------------------------------------------------------------------------------------------------------------